shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise2.md

    ![Screenshot of part of the Azure Migrate 'Dependencies' blade, showing the OMS workspace ID and key.](Images/upd-workspace-id-key.png "OMS Workspace ID and primary key")

-8. You will now deploy the Linux versions of the Microsoft Monitoring Agent and Dependency Agent on the **Redhat VM** VM.
+8. You will now deploy the Linux versions of the Microsoft Monitoring Agent and Dependency Agent on the **RedhatVM**.
 To do so, you will first connect to the Redhat VM remotely using an SSH session.

 9. Open a command prompt using the desktop shortcut.

-10. Enter the following command to connect to the **RedhatVM** VM running in Hyper-V on the SmartHotelHost:
+10. Enter the following command to connect to the **RedhatVM** running in Hyper-V on the SmartHotelHost:

     ```bash
     ssh administrator@192.168.1.18